I try to avoid ever writing anything when I’m in a “mood” but today is a bit of an exception…

 No time, energy, or money required.

-All you need to do is hold on to that belief that marketing is evil, stay away from anything remotely difficult, and wait around for some savior of a manager or record label to show up on your doorstep and make you a star.
+All you need to do is hold on to that belief that marketing is evil, stay away from anything remotely difficult, and wait around for some savior of a manager or record label to show up on your doorstep and make you a rock star.
 Instant results are guaranteed.

 Why the rant?